mike-french/myrex/README.md

 The child processes are _linked_ to the `Start` process, so the whole network can be torn down after use, or on error.

+The `Success` node is labelled with `end` in the NFA graph diagrams.

 The process network has a lifecycle based on _batch_ or _oneshot_ patterns.

 ### Execution Process